 Why Does Drinking Beer Make You Hungry?

+Why do you always feel hungry after drinking beer?
 A new scientific study explains why most of us have urges to eat pizza, McDonald’s and Kraft Dinner after late night boozefests.

-By Mairyn Chorney on Jan.
+By The Beer Community on Jan.
 19, 2017

-After the tests were conducted, the results showed that alcohol stimulates a part of our brain called the Hypothalamus.
+After all of the tests were conducted, the results showed that alcohol stimulates a part of our brain called the Hypothalamus.
 The Hypothalamus is responsible for the hormone production of thirst, hunger, sleep, circadian rhythm, moods, and sex drive.
 Although the study was performed on mice, the results likely apply to humans because we have the same neurons in our brains that made the mice go hungry after a little boozing.

 Even though beer has a high number of calories and it feels as though it’s filling us up, one too many will cause our body to have what researchers call “a false sense of starvation”.
-Now next time you get the drunk munchies, you’ll know why.
-Thanks Science!